-A student may appeal a determination of being ineligible for financial aid by sending an appeal to the Dean of the law school.
-The appeal should set forth in detail a CONCISE STATEMENT DETAILING WHAT EXTENUATING CIRCUMSTANCES OCCURRED THAT CAUSED STUDENT THE INABILITY TO MEET SAP AND WHAT HAS CHANGED SO THAT STUDENT MAY NOW MEET SAP.
+A student may appeal a determination of being ineligible for financial aid by sending an appeal to the director of financial aid.
+The appeal should set forth in detail a concise statement detailing what extenuating circumstances occurred that caused the student to have the inability to meet SAP and what has changed so that the student may now meet SAP.

-The appeal will then be given to the ARC who will review the student's financial aid file and evaluate the student's written comments.
-The financial aid director may also request information from the ARC and/or may question the student or request additional information.
+The appeal will then be given to the chief academic officer who will review the student's academic file and evaluate the student's written comments.

-If the financial aid director denies the appeal, the appeal is denied, and the student will be notified, and the probation status will stand.
+If the appeal is denied the student will be notified, and the probation status will stand.

-If the ARC approves the appeal, the probation status may be cleared.
+If the appeal is approved, the probation status may be cleared.

-Once the appeal is resolved and if any action is required, the ARC will notify the student of its outcome and whether the appeal was approved or denied.
+Once the appeal is resolved and if any action is required, the director of financial aid will notify the student of its outcome and whether the appeal was approved or denied.